Three-dimensional numerical investigation of flashback in premixed hydrogen flames within perforated burners: Results and discussion

 \subsection{Assessment of the validity of the infinite slit approximation}

 Previous numerical studies investigating flashback in multi-slit burners have exclusively utilized 2D configurations~\cite{VANCEcorrelation,FRUZZA2023,FLORESMONTOYA2023113055,fruzzaUQ}.
 In a 2D simulation representing a slit array, the simulation domain models a cross-sectional profile of the slit, as illustrated in Figure~\ref{fig:plane_3D}.
 The geometry of this profile is defined by the slit width $W$, the spacing $D$ between adjacent slits, and the plate thickness $H$.
-In this context, the porosity is calculated as $\psi=W/(W+D)$.
+In 2D, the porosity is $\psi=W/(W+D)$.
 Such a configuration, being invariant with respect to the actual slit length, assumes the slit to be infinitely long, thus omitting the ends of the slit.
-This section aims to determine the minimal slit length at which a 3D slit configuration can be accurately approximated by a 2D model.
+This section aims to determine the minimal slit length at which 2D simulations can accurately approximate a 3D slit configuration.
 To this end, we perform a comparative analysis of stable flames derived from steady-state simulations for 3D configurations with varying slit lengths, from $\SI{1}{\mm}$ to $\SI{80}{\mm}$, and a corresponding 2D configuration.
 The geometric parameters are standardized so that all 3D geometries have identical cross-sectional profiles, allowing for direct comparison with the 2D domain.
-Note that in the 3D configurations, the porosity varies for different slit lengths, and they approach the 2D value as $L\to\infty$.
+Note that in the 3D configurations, the porosity varies for different slit lengths, approaching the 2D value as $L\to\infty$.
 To maintain consistency across comparisons, the inlet velocity is adjusted to ensure the same velocity at the slit entry for all simulations, set as $V_\mathrm{S}=\SI{4}{\m/\s}$.
 The equivalence ratio of the mixture is set at $\phi=0.6$.
 The specific geometric and operating parameters utilized are listed in Table~\ref{tab:2dtemp}.